 It is incredibly cheap, around 1 to 2% of the cost of the structure, far less than it can be the structural damage or business interruption in the event of an earthquake.
 Do not forget that often the cost of seismic isolators is lower than the structural savings that can be achieved through this technology, so that the cost of seismic isolation can be even negative.

 earthquakes and is well tested, it does not cost much and is affordable

 for everyone.
 Italy has become one of the world's most advanced standards

 for the design of structures subjected to seismic risk.
-We have been a
+We are a leading

 to design structures using the base isolation technology.